avh4/elm-program-test/docs/html.md

 ### Preparing to write a program test

 Before we can write our actual test, we need to define how to create tests for our program.
-This is similar to writing your `main` definition for using your app in production.
+This is similar to writing the `main` definition for using your app in production.
 It's typical to call this definition `start` in your test file, but it can be called anything.

 Here's the `start` definition for our example program: